 Solution: Identify a bad ignition coil using an ohm meter to check for a break in continuity.
 Replace the ignition coil if you find there is a break.

 Choke is in the Wrong Position on Your Bad Boy Mower

-A gas cap that can no longer vent allowing air to pass through the cap can restrict fuel flow and cause your Bad Boy mower to shut down.
-When the vent in the gas cap is plugged, the fuel tank forms a vacuum not allowing gas to flow to the engine.
+A gas cap or rollover vent that can no longer vent allowing air to pass to the fuel tank can restrict fuel flow and cause your Bad Boy mower to shut down.
+When the vent becomes plugged, the fuel tank forms a vacuum not allowing gas to flow to the engine.

-Run your mower with and without the cap for periods of time to see if your cap is the cause of your Bad Boy mower dying.
-If you remove your fuel cap and your mower starts and runs and then replace your cap and your mower eventually shuts off, you may have a problem with your cap.
+Run your mower with and without the cap for periods of time to see if a plugged vent is the cause of your Bad Boy mower dying.
+If you remove your fuel cap and your mower starts and runs and then replace your cap and your mower eventually shuts off, you may have a problem.

 Plugged Bad Boy Mower Deck